 The Lentil Urad dal or black gram is the lentil you want to use.
 Back home a long time ago black gram with the skin on was what was used.
 Yes that would give the best kind of batter but cleaning and removing the skin before grinding is not a job that many people have time for these days.
 We conveniently have husked whole or split urad dal which works just fine.
-Using split or whole is preference as the quantity of batter they produce is comparable.
+Using split or whole is personal preference as the quantity of batter they produce in my experience is comparable.

 |In the oven with the light on||Fermented and rising batter|